WILBUR builds industrial art and SUPERMACHINES.

 These are built to be experienced before they are understood.

-Each machine begins as a physical problem.
+Each piece begins as a physical problem.

 It gets drawn, built, adjusted, rebuilt.